 Active duty US military personnel traveling on orders can receive a complimentary Alaska Lounge day pass.
 You must be able to verify your active status, provide orders, and be ticketed to fly on an Alaska Airlines flight within three hours.

-There are many ways to access Alaska Lounges, ranging from a paid first class ticket, to a lounge membership (either with Alaska or American), to buying a day pass, to having partner airline elite status.
+There are many ways to access Alaska Lounges, ranging from select paid first class tickets, to a lounge membership (either with Alaska or American), to buying a day pass at select airports, to having partner airline elite status.

 Alaska is unique in offering domestic first class passengers lounge access.
 On top of that, the airline has among the most reasonable membership costs for lounges, and continues to allow people to access lounges when flying on other airlines.